-Los Angeles is the number two most dangerous city for dog attacks against letter carriers in the U.S. Dogs, over time, will view uniformed mail carriers as a threat because of the fact that the mail carrier leaves, six days a week, every time after the dog barks.
-Over time the animal feels validated the mailman or woman is a threat because the dog thinks it "protected" its home by scaring off the intruder.
-So over time, dogs can view the mail carriers' uniform itself as a potential threat.
+Los Angeles is the number two most dangerous city for dog attacks against letter carriers in the U.S. Dogs, over time, will view uniformed mail carriers as a threat because the mail carrier leaves six days a week, every time after the dog barks.
+Over time the animal feels validated the mailman or woman is a threat because the dog thinks it “protected” its home by scaring off the intruder.
+So over time, dogs can view the mail carriers’ uniforms as a potential threat.

 So our uniformed letter carriers have good reason to be cautious when they hear or see a barking dog.
 And since June 14-20, 2020 is all about dog bite prevention week; I thought I would share my thoughts with you as a Los Angeles lawyer who helps postal workers attacked by domesticated animals.
 Man’s best friend is a crucial companion in millions of homes across the country.
 However, dogs also represent one of the highest injury risks for:

 - Young children.
 (This figure includes children living within the household itself).

 - U.S. postal workers are walking on their mail routes.

 Attacks against mail delivery people in Los Angeles have seen their fair share of media coverage.
 Most of us have seen the mostly white postal truck with its right-hand steering wheels parked along residential streets.
 Postal workers pull over, grab their mailbags, and start walking the shoulder of the roads and paths at a brisk pace.
 And this has been their job for ages since the inception of the Pony Express.